sakisiil/Origin-Datapacks/README.txt

-This is a bee origin datapack for The Origin mod (fabric)
+This is a bee origin datapack.
+The Origin mod (fabric) is required for this to work

 POWERS: